-Nitrous Oxide is one of the safest and the lightest forms of sedation available.
+Laughing Gas is one of the safest and the lightest forms of sedation available.
 It is non-allergenic and non-irritating.
 The gas also tends to reduce gag reflexes and saliva flow.
-Patients will feel totally relaxed during their treatment when sedated with nitrous oxide.
+Patients will feel totally relaxed during their treatment when sedated with laughing gas.

 A small mask will be placed over the patient’s nose and adjusted so that the patient is comfortable.
 At this time, the patient will be breathing 100% oxygen.
-Once the patient is comfortable breathing oxygen, the dentist will gradually introduce nitrous oxide.
+Once the patient is comfortable breathing oxygen, the dentist will gradually introduce laughing gas.
 Once the patient feels completely relaxed, the dentist will begin the procedure.